 ‘I think there’s an operating philosophy with the Nightmare movies of employing as many writers as possible.
 Although New Line is very protective of Freddy and the whole Elm Street mythos, they clearly understand the need to get as much input as they can if the latest picture’s going to top the previous one,’ explained Spector in an interview with Fangoria.
 ‘We’d met Mike De Luca a couple of years back via Mark Carducci, who was then working on a script of The Light at the End, which Mike liked a lot.
 He’s a cool guy, one of the few producers in the business who seems to actually read horror fiction and knows who’s out there.
 Even then, Mike expressed an interest in working with us.’

+For Skipp and Spector, the exploration of the dreamworld at the hands of Jung would have a profound effect on them.
 ‘It was logical to take Jung’s ideas as a cornerstone on which to build the dreams and nightmares material, because that stuff is basically symbolic,’ recalled Spector on the influence that Jung had over their story.
 ‘The concept of the dream pool is a purely Jungian notion, this place in the collective unconscious where everybody’s dreams link up.
-The unconscious is the back door to the mind and the back door can swing both ways.
-If Freddy can get into people’s dreams via that door, it would be possible for Alice to get into Freddy’s dreams via the same route and therefore into his past.
+The unconscious is the back door to the mind, and the back door can swing both ways.
+If Freddy can get into people’s dreams via that door, it would be possible for Alice to get into Freddy’s dreams via the same route, and therefore into his past.
 And the idea of making Alice pregnant linked the two a lot more than we first thought, because you are linking the dreams of an unborn baby with its mother.’

 Unbeknownst to Bohem, as he developed his screenplay for A Nightmare on Elm Street 5, so too were Skipp and Spector.
 While the unconscious analysis of Jung would play a significant role in the creation of their story, another important influence was the work of Joel Norris, a psychologist who has dedicated his career to researching the damaged minds of such notorious killers as Henry Lee Lucas and Jeffrey Dahmer.
 Serial Killers, first published in 1988, was a valuable resource for both writers as they attempted to understand what first drives a person to murder.
 ‘When a human time bomb erupts into violence, whether it be the methodical repeat violence of a serial killer or the apocalyptic self-destructiveness of a mass murderer, no one is untouched,’ Norris later explained in 1992’s The Killers Next Door.
 ‘For some communities, it’s the death of innocence, while for others, it’s the nightmare of an unseen terror that stalks the streets.’